 RB launches its new corporate brand identity.
 Contemporary and bold, it reflects RB's spirit and what RB is all about as a business: 'The Power behind the Powerbrands'

-RB completes acquisition of SSL International and adds Durex and Scholl to their list of Powerbrands.
+RB completes acquisition of SSL International and adds Durex and Scholl to its list of Powerbrands, fuelling its growth in consumer healthcare.

 Bart Becht steps down as CEO after over a decade.
 He is replaced by Rakesh Kapoor.

-RB acquires nutritional supplement and vitamin company Schiff Nutrition.
+RB acquires nutritional supplement and vitamin company Schiff Nutrition, strengthening its position in the growing health and wellness market.